compose-spec/compose-spec/spec.md

 ### cgroup

 `cgroup` specifies the cgroup namespace to join.
-When unset, it is the container runtime's decision to select cgroup namespace to use, if supported.
+When unset, it is the container runtime's decision to select which cgroup namespace to use, if supported.

 - `host`: Runs the container in the Container runtime cgroup namespace.
 - `private`: Runs the container in its own private cgroup namespace.